 The City has a vacuum truck which is utilized on an as-needed basis.
-Typically, this correlates to quarterly use for the traveled roadways in the City of Chickasaw.
+Typically, this correlates to quarterly use for the traveled roadways in the City of Chickasaw, it is also used to clean gutters.
 The City also cleans the major roadways before and after City events such as the Christmas parade and the Clean Sweep.
-The City's street sweeper has been out of commission since the beginning of 2023, but it is currently being repaired and the Maintenance Supervisor expects to resume street sweeping by the next reporting period.
-The vacuum truck is being used to clean gutters.
+The City's Street sweeper was out of commission since the beginning of 2023.
+It cost the City approximately \$12,000 in repairs and was fixed December 2024 and used on an "as needed" basis.